Wednesday Drop-in classes

 Know your Mind, Know Yourself

-Sep 17 • The key for a successful life Sep 24 • What you think is what you are Oct 01 • Get the most out of your life Oct 08 • Manage your feelings Oct 15 • You have a choice
+Sep 17 • The key for a successful life Sep 24 • What you think is what you are Oct 01 • Get the most out of your life Oct 08 • Manage your feelings Oct 15 • Be inspired by positive examples

 Oct 22 • No class.
 International Fall Festival Oct 29 • No class.